L-vocalization: German

+For example, Standard German viel ("much") corresponds to vui in Munich, vey in parts of the Southeast, vii North, West and East of Salzburg throughout the state of Salzburg, into Bavaria and into Upper Austria, especially well pronounced on the German side of the border, and vü in Viennese.

 In most varieties of the Bernese dialect of Swiss German, historical /l/ in coda position has become [w] and historical /lː/ (only occurring intervocalically) has become [wː], whereas intervocalic /l/ persists.
 The absence of vocalization was one of the distinctive features of the now-uncommon upper-class variety.
 It is still missing from dialects spoken in the Bernese Highlands and, historically, in the Schwarzenburg area.
 For example, the Bernese German name of the city of Biel is pronounced [ˈb̥iə̯w].

 This type of vocalization of /l/, such as [sɑwts] for Salz, is recently spreading into many Western Swiss German dialects, centred around Emmental.

 Middle Scots

 In early 15th century Middle Scots /al/ (except, usually, intervocalically and before /d/), /ol/ and often /ul/ changed to /au/, /ou/ and /uː/.
 For example, all changed to aw, colt to cowt, ful to fou (full) and the rare exception hald to haud (hold).